-Bluum, on behalf of Idaho's Communities of Excellence project, has received a competitive grant under the federal Charter Schools Program for 2018-2023 in the amount of \$17,111,111 to enhance stakeholders' capacity to expand opportunities for students to attend excellent charter schools that meet and exceed state academic standards.
-Idaho's Communities of Excellence project has three objectives to carry out within Idaho:
+Bluum, on behalf of Idaho's Building on Success project, has received a competitive grant under the federal Charter Schools Program for 2023-2028 in the amount of \$24,870,000 to enhance stakeholders' capacity to expand opportunities for students to attend excellent charter schools that meet and exceed state academic standards.
+Idaho's Building on Success project has three objectives to carry out within Idaho:

-- Increase the number of quality charter school seats by 8,200 students, especially for our most educationally disadvantaged and rural students, through start-up, replication and expansion. - Support the PCSC in expanding its quality authorizing efforts while disseminating and supporting best practice for other authorizers statewide. - Evaluate and disseminate widely the successes and lessons of high-quality charter schools to impact the broader education system.
+- increase the number of quality Idaho charter school seats by no less than 5,900 students, especially for our most educationally disadvantaged and rural students through start- up, replication, or expansion; - support quality authorizing in Idaho while disseminating and supporting best authorizer practices statewide; and - evaluate and disseminate widely the successes and lessons of high-quality charter schools to impact the broader education system.

-In carrying out these objectives, Idaho's Communities of Excellence Charter Schools Program will provide subgrants to qualified charter school developers to provide financial support for the initial implementation of expanding, replicating, or opening a public charter school.
+In carrying out these objectives, Idaho's Building on Success Charter Schools Program will provide subgrants to qualified charter school developers to provide financial support for the initial implementation of expanding, replicating, or opening a public charter school.

 At least 90 percent of Idaho's federal CSP award will be utilized for competitive subgrants to eligible charter school subgrantees.
-At least seven percent will be utilized for state-level technical assistance activities and program evaluation/research, of which three percent is designated to the Idaho Public Charter School Commission for technical assistance and new school supports.
+At least seven percent will be utilized for state-level technical assistance activities and program evaluation/research, of which up to three percent is designated to supporting quality authorizing in Idaho.
 Finally, not more than three percent will be utilized by Bluum for the purposes of administering the program.